Natural Laxative Foods: Compare with drug store laxatives!

 So, you have read it all.
 Yes, nature can do wonders in healing us naturally.
 Avoid over-the-counter laxatives when you have an option for natural laxatives.

-• Eating dietary-rich fiber
+• Eating a diet rich in fiber

 • Drinking enough water (6 to 8 cups a day) and